leormsbee/proj-portfolio/cw_005_views/cw_005_views.md

-# Homework - Creating a View.
+# Classwork - Creating a View.
 In this classwork assignment, we will use Drupal to create a View that will contain a list of users.
 We will then place the view on a page using the panels module.

 ## Answering questions